A Rule-Based Epidemiological Modelling Framework: Introduction

 \section{Introduction}

-This paper is a comprehensive study, but still only an initial attempt to apply novel mathematical modelling methods to the COVID-19 pandemic.
+This paper is a comprehensive study to apply novel mathematical modelling methods after experiencing the COVID-19 pandemic.
 We propose a rule-based epidemiological framework and hope to use this approach to solve the still-existing prognosis problem (see Section \ref{sec:discussion:subsec:prognosis}), which is a general problem for most so-called complex systems \cite{Ladyman:2020wf}.
 To summarise what the reader can expect, here is a list of novelties (some of which we aim to include in the future) of our rule-based framework: